niemopen/niem-open-training/Main NIEM JSON Training Document.md

 **Get Involved!**

-For more information about supporting the NIEM OASIS Open Project, contact TBD, TBD@oasis-open.org
+For more information about supporting the NIEM OASIS Open Project, contact info@niemopen.org.
 ___# Message Spec / IEPD Overview

-- "Information Exchange Package Documentation"
+- Old Name: "Information Exchange Package Documentation (IEPD)"
-- Slowly changing to "Message Specification"
+- New Name: "Message Specification"
 - Defines an exchange
 - Made up of a bunch of documents, "artifacts"
 	- Some meant for humans